RAUI-labs/raui/site/content/docs/getting-started/03-containers/index.md

 > **Note:** You can download the demo cat image [here](https://github.com/PsichiX/raui/raw/master/site/rust/guide_03/resources/cats.jpg).

-Notice that the content box didn't make sure the was any "room" for the text or the image to sit side-by-side with each-other, it just stacked them right on top of each-other.
+Notice that the content box didn't make sure there was any "room" for the text or the image to sit side-by-side with each-other, it just stacked them right on top of each-other.
 Also

 If we wanted to have them line up without overlapping we would use a [`flex_box`].